piazzai/jekyll-nagymaros/README.md

 ## Usage

 Core customization occurs in `_config.yml`.
-Aside from the usual configuration variables, you can set a value for the variable `copyright`, which corresponds to the name of the copyright holder in the notice within the theme's footer.
-If no value is provided for this variable, the whole copyright notice is suppressed.
-In addition, you can set a Boolean value for the variable `indexing`, which tells search engine crawlers whether to index your site.
-If you declare `ìndexing: false`, the following code is placed in the head of every page:
+Aside from the usual configuration variables, you can set a value for the variable `home`, which specifies the page of your site to which you want the home button in the navigation bar to redirect.
+By default, this is set to the index.
+In addition, you can set a value for `copyright`, which corresponds to the name of the copyright holder in the notice within the theme's footer.
+By default, no value is provided for this variable, in which case the whole copyright notice is suppressed.
+Finally, you can set a value for `indexing`, which tells search engine crawlers whether to index your site.
+By default, the value is `false`, in which case the following code is placed in the head of every page:

 ```html
 <meta name="robots" content="noindex, nofollow" />
 ```

-If you declare `indexing: true`, instead, crawlers will be allowed to index your site and Jekyll will populate the head of every page with SEO tags through the `jekyll-seo-tag` plugin.
+If you set `indexing: true`, however, crawlers will be allowed to index your site and Jekyll will populate the head of every page with SEO tags through the `jekyll-seo-tag` plugin.

 Data that appears in the theme's four default pages must be configured via YAML files located in the `_data` folder.
 See the corresponding files in `demo/_data` to understand how to write your own YAML, or better yet, clone these files and edit them.